-The founding member of the Airbus single-aisle Family, the A320 is the only all-new aircraft in its category.
+The founding member of the Airbus single-aisle Family.

 Setting the single-aisle standards

 Airbus launched its single-aisle product line with the A320, which continues to set industry standards for comfort and operating economy on short- to medium-haul routes.
 The A320 is in widespread use around the globe, with a range of up to 6,480 km.
 (3,500 nautical miles).
 It is capable of flying routes ranging from short European commuter sectors and charter operations to coast-to-coast U.S. flights, and more.

 Advantages of the fly-by-wire controls – which were pioneered on the A320 – are many.
 They provide total flight envelope and airframe structural protection for improved safety and reduced pilot workload, along improved flight smoothness and stability, and fewer mechanical parts.